Back to all recipes

 Instructions

-1. Combine the vinegar, salt, cayenne, and melted butter in a small bowl, whisking vigorously until the salt completely disappears.
-The mixture should look uniform and fiery orange-red.
-Set this aside while you work on the thickening base.
+1. Combine the vinegar, salt, cayenne, and melted butter in a small bowl, whisking until the salt completely disappears.
+The mixture will look thin and fiery — that's exactly right.
+Set this aside while you work on the base.

-2. Pour the flour and water into a medium saucepan and whisk them together until completely smooth — no lumps allowed.
-Place over medium heat and whisk constantly as it heats up.
-You'll feel the mixture thicken dramatically into a paste that coats your whisk heavily, about 2 minutes of steady whisking.
+2. Pour the flour and water into a medium saucepan and whisk vigorously until completely smooth with no lumps.
+Place over medium heat and keep whisking constantly as it heats.
+The mixture will gradually thicken into a paste-like consistency.

 2 min